JackyChris12/digital-shield-pro/README.md

 Security researchers who provided valuable feedback

-Aegis Shield - Building a safer digital world, one connection at a time.
+Aegis Shield - Building a safer digital world for women and girls, one connection at a time.

+*🏆 PowerHack Hackathon 2024 - Ending Digital Violence Against Women & Girls*